schuchert/wikispaces/pages/FitNesse.Tutorials.ScenarioTables.md

 | seasonPasses | A list of season passes, which will be parsed by the underlying method and then created |
 | toDoList | A list of programs that should be in the to do list |

-Notice that this table expresses what needs to be done.// **Question**//, what is the name of the fixture?// **Answer**// None, yet.
+Notice that this table expresses what needs to be done.**Question**, what is the name of the fixture?**Answer** None, yet.
 In fact, add this table after the large decision table that creates the program schedule.
 Execute the test and it should still pass.
 Why?
 This is a declaration of a sequence of steps, but it is not used anywhere.

 Now it is type to attempt to use it.
 To use it you'll need to do several things:
 * Name the fixture.